2019ChenGong/DPImageBench/README.md

 - [] recoding the intermediate results of methods with tqdm.

-- [] the hyper-parameters of classification methods for fashionmnist are unreasonable.

 - [] mnist for g-pate, the acc is so low.
 Besides, the g-pate is too slow; it seems like that algorithms dosen't use GPU.

 - [] dpsda errors.
 [KC: error still exists?]
 [Chen; Right]